pinkysingh2129/pizaa_sales_analysis/README.md

 # pizaa_sales_analysis
-project is about to take anlysis of pizza sales using sql
+project is about to analyze  pizza sales using sql